American Government

 The CQ Political Handbook of the World, published by SAGE Congressional Quarterly, provides country-level data for more than 200 nations.
 It offers detailed information about political history, social movements, economics, and current issues.
 Users can browse by political and electoral systems across seven categories, including regime type, democracy, type, Freedom House Rating, election rules, party, system, and system of government.

 EIU Viewpoint (formerly Viewswire) is the new EIU platform that combines three products: Country Analysis, Financial Risk, and Operational Risk.
-Access to individual products depends on an institution’s description.
+Access to individual products depends on an institution’s subscription.
 EIU Viewpoint provides political, policy, and economic analysis and data.
 It includes in-depth country reports, forecasts, analysis, and expert opinions on matters of economic and geopolitical significance.

 EIU Viewpoint includes a Data Tool providing access to key economic historical, current, and forecasted country data.